 All medication used in schools should have prior written consent from parents.
 Each child should bring their medication and spacer into school with them.
 Processes need to be put in place to ensure that they are accessible and in date.

-If a child's inhaler medication appears to empty, not working or not available (for example left at home) then the schools own medication can be used.
+If a child's inhaler medication appears to be empty, not working or not available (for example left at home) then the school's own medication can be used.